½cup(113g)unsalted butter, (1 stick) room temperature

 Instructions

-Preheat oven to 350℉.
-Line baking sheets with silicone mats or parchment paper.
+Preheat the oven to 350 degrees Fahrenheit.
+Line half sheet pans with silicone baking mats or parchment paper.
 Set aside.

 Whisk together the flour, baking powder, and salt in a bowl.
 Set aside.

-Using a stand mixer with the paddle attachment, cream the butter, sugar, and lemon zest until light and fluffy.
+Using a stand mixer with the paddle attachment, cream the butter, sugar, and lemon zest together until combined.

 Add the eggs, one at a time, mixing well after each addition.
 Add the lemon juice and a drop or two of yellow food coloring (optional).
 Mix to combine.